nv-tlabs/ChronoEdit/README.md

 > [!NOTE]
 > We strongly suggest the users to read [Prompt Guidance](docs/PROMPT_GUIDANCE.md) and use our provided prompt enhancer for best results.

+> [!NOTE]
+> If you prefer not to host the prompt enhancer locally, you can use the provided [System prompt](https://github.com/nv-tlabs/ChronoEdit/blob/main/scripts/prompt_enhancer.py#L199) with any modern online LLM chat agent.

 (3) With 8 Steps distillation LoRA